grandmasternik/chakra-zulu/README.md

 ## About

-*Chakra Zulu* was developed to assist anyone, regardless of ecperience level, with maintaining and/or restoring balance & harmony to theirs ubtle body energies.
+*Chakra Zulu* was developed to assist anyone, regardless of ecperience level, with maintaining and/or restoring balance & harmony to their subtle body energies.

+## Photos
-## Wireframe
+### Wireframe

 ![Layout](https://imgur.com/fHXoLHA.jpg)

 ![User_Stories](https://imgur.com/Gtmn1yP.jpg)

+### App

 ## Getting Started